Professional scrapbook artist, paper crafter, and author, I have taught people how to make family memories into legacies for 20 years.

 - That same person shares the purchased file or image with a group online.

 - She is basically giving away an image that, normally, the artist would expect to get paid for.
 Her intention may be just to share it, but in essence, she has violated the copyrights of the artist.
 That image could be shared hundreds of times without them even knowing about it.

 How Do Angel Policies Affect a Professional Paper Crafter?

-As we stated before, an angel policy is a limited license use of a stamp, image, digital stamp or any program where you are able to reproduce an image of any kind.
+As we stated before, an angel policy allows limited-license-use of a stamp, image, digital stamp, or any program where you are able to reproduce an image of any kind.

 While it does not generally affect anything you use for personal use, it does affect anything you might sell that uses that image.
 Examples include greeting cards, scrapbook pages, art journals, and any vinyl items.